FalseNegativeLab/mlscorecheck/docs/02b_retina.rst

                     identifier='01')
     # {'fov_inconsistency': True, 'no_fov_inconsistency': True}

-The interpretation of these results is that the reported scores are inconsistent with any of the reasonable evaluation methodolgoies.
+The interpretation of these results is that the reported scores are inconsistent with any of the reasonable evaluation methodologies.

 A similar functionality is provided for the aggregated scores calculated on the DRIVE images, in this case the two assumptions of using the pixels outside the FoV is extended with two assumptions on the way of aggregation.